-Founder of Parisi School and the Youth Sports Franchise
+Founder & CEO of Parisi School and the Youth Sports Franchise

-Parisi Speed School founder Bill Parisi is an internationally recognized fitness business expert who shares his enthusiasm and passion for sports performance enhancement through presentations to business owners, athletes and coaches every year.
+Parisi Speed School Founder and CEO, Bill Parisi, is an internationally recognized fitness business expert who shares his enthusiasm and passion for sports performance enhancement through presentations to business owners, athletes and coaches every year.
 By 2016, more than 650,000 athletes have trained through his system, now available in more than 90 facilities and health clubs in 31 states.

 His drive and determination all began to come into place in the 1980s at Iona College in New Rochelle, N.Y., where he was a multiple-time NCAA Division I All-American in track and field.
 He also competed at the 1988 U.S. Olympic Trials in the javelin throw.

 After graduating in 1990 with a degree in finance, Bill attended the University of Florida and served as a Graduate Assistant Strength Coach to the Gators’ track and field and football teams.